 According to Hiscox’s 2019 Cyber Readiness Report, cyber-security spending is up 24% on last year.
 The report surveyed over 5,000 IT professionals from across Europe and the US and reveals that 61% of firms suffered a breach in 2018.
 Despite this, the number of organisations achieving top “readiness” scores is in decline.

 Cyber-security best practice advocates for a multi-tiered approach, including elements of prevention and protection technologies.
 Prevention technologies (firewall, anti-virus etc.) are essential in combatting broader threats such as malware, DoS attacks and ransomware.
 However, they do nothing to protect your data assets.
 For this, you need to secure the data itself using encryption.

 If your data is worth anything, it’s worth encrypting

 Amongst all the tools available to cyber-security professionals, none provides greater data protection than encryption.
 In the event of a breach, if the data is encrypted using standards-based algorithms and best-practice key management, information is rendered useless to unauthorised users.
 As Dr Ian Levy of the UK’s GCHQ put it “You don’t trust the network to protect you, you protect yourself”.

 However, it’s important to realise that not all encryption solutions offer the same level of security.
-Network services promising “embedded encryption” within hybrid devices such as switches or routers come with their own vulnerabilities.
+Network services promising “embedded encryption” within embedded devices such as switches or routers come with their own vulnerabilities.

 If you are transmitting data with any degree of sensitivity, it needs to be encrypted.
 This is as relevant for day-to-day file-sharing workflows, such as email, as it is for network transmitted data.
 Email is recognised as an insecure way of sharing files.
 If the files contain sensitive or proprietary information, a secure file-sharing application should be used.